grame-cncm/faustdoc/src/tutorials/julia.md

 faust -lang julia osc.dsp -o osc.jl
 ```

-This will generate a `mydsp` data structure, as a subtype of the `abstract type dsp`, with a set of methods to manipulate it.
+This will generate a `mydsp{T}` data structure, as a subtype of the `abstract type dsp`, with a set of methods to manipulate it.
 The generated API simply follows [the one defined](https://github.com/grame-cncm/faust/blob/master-dev/architecture/julia/dsp/dsp.jl) for the base `dsp` type.
 This API basically mimics the [one defined for the C++ backend](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/dsp.h).

 The resulting file is not self-contained and so cannot be directly compiled using the **julia** program: